Frequently Asked Questions on seL4

 We’re currently working on a number of things.
 As we’re in a research environment (not a product development environment) we cannot commit to dates, or the order in which any of these will be delivered (or even if they will be released at all).

-That being said, we are currently working on and should be able to release soon:
+That being said, we are currently working on: